AidanZhong/fuzzySystem/README.md

 # Fuzzy assignment1
 we used juzzy python library to implement it.
+You need to use anaconda environment to run the code.
+Run Case1.py to test case 1 input.
+Run Case2.py to test case 2 input.

 Case 1 and Case 2 are based on the same system.
 And case2datatest.ipynb shows the tests for case 2 (interval inputs).